 In the following example, the administrator links the tracking object if-1 to interface 1/2.
 When the status of the tracking object if-1 changes, the interface status application changes the status of interface 1/2 accordingly.
 The prerequisite is that for interface 1/1, a tracking object with Track name = if-1 and Type = interface is set up.
-See section "Configuring the tracking" on page 272.
+See section "Configuring the tracking" on page 294.

-Open the Basic Settings &gt; Port dialog.
-The dialog displays the settings for the individual ports.
-You link a Link Aggregation interface in the Switching &gt; L2-Redundancy &gt; Link Aggregation dialog.
-7 □ In the table row for interface 1/2, Track name column, select from the drop-down list the 1 1 tracking object item. if- $\Box$ Apply the settings temporarily.
-To do this, click the $\checkmark$ button.
-Open the Advanced > Tracking > Applications dialog to display which applications are linke to the tracking objects. ed enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. interface 1/2 To change to the interface configuration mode of of track if-st atus add if- -1 To link the tracking object $if-1$ to interface $1/2$ . show track application To verify the status of the applications. Туре Track-Id App-Name App-Object-Name interface 1 IntfState 1/1 if-1 save To save the settings in the non-volatile memory $(nvm)$ in the "selected" configuration profile.
+Open the Basic Settings > Port The dialog displays the settin You link a Link Aggregation in dialog.
+0 In the table row for interface 1 1 tracking object item. /2, Track name column, select from the drop-down list the if- \Box Apply the settings temporarily.
+To do this, click the \checkmark button.
+Open the Advanced > Tracking > Applications dialog to display which applications are linked to the tracking objects.

+enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. interface 1/2 To change to the interface configuration mode of interface 1/2.

+track if-st atus add if- -1 To link the tracking object $if-1$ to interface $1/2$. show track application To verify the status of the applications. Туре Track-Id App-Name App-Object-Name interface 1 IntfState 1/1 if-1 save To save the settings in the non-volatile memory (nvm) in the "selected" configuration profile.